jvverde/xml2json/README.md

 	$>xalan -param textNodeName "'Content'" -in yourXMLSource.xml -xsl xml2json.xslt

+Force some elements with numeric values to be represente as text.
+In the example bellow the elements saf:CustomerID and saf:ProductCode will be represented as text

+	$>xalan -param forceText 'saf:CustomerID saf:ProductCode' -in yourXMLSource.xml -xsl xml2json.xslt

 Combining all the options

 	$>xalan  -param normalize 0 -param includeRoot 1 -param includexsiAttributes 1 -param removeNS 0 -param textNodeName "'Content'" -in yourXMLSource.xml -xsl xml2json.xslt